Grey31415/Glint/README.md

 </details>

-Then sign in to Instagram once, inside the app, and you're done.
+Then sign in to Instagram once, close the window, and you're done.

 ## Using it